Spiny river snail

-The spiny river snail, scientific name Io fluvialis, is a species of freshwater snail, an aquatic mollusk in the family Pleuroceridae.
+The spiny river snail, scientific name Io fluvialis, is a freshwater snail species, an aquatic mollusk in the Pleuroceridae family.
 This is the only species in the genus Io.
 This species is endemic to the USA.

 Ecology

 Distribution

 This species is endemic to the Tennessee River and its larger tributaries, but it has been largely extirpated due to pollution and the construction of dams.

 Habitat

 These snails live in rapidly flowing, well-oxygenated waters of shoals and riffles of rivers, but not in slack water below shoals.
-The preferred water depth for this species is up to 1.5 m.
+The species preferred water depth of up to 1.5 m.

 Behavior

 These snails feed on the algal coating on rocks.
-Females lay between 20-100 eggs, which begin to hatch after 15 days.
+Females lay between 20 and 100 eggs, which begin to hatch after 15 days.

 Description

 The shell morphology is very variable, with some individuals totally lacking spines.
-For this reason it was formerly thought that many species existed within this genus.
+For this reason, it was formerly thought that many species existed within this genus.

 Human relevance

-The shells are found abundantly in shell middens along the rivers within its range, indicating they were exploited as a food source by Native American cultures.
+The shells are found abundantly in shell middens along the rivers within their range, indicating they were exploited as a food source by Native American cultures.
 Additionally, this snail has served as the emblem for the American Malacological Society since 1960.